goto40/textx-cpp/examples/mgrep/README.md

 # mgrep (model grep)
-A grep-like command whoch uses a metamodel for each line to parse it...
+A grep-like command which uses a meta model for each line to parse it...

 Special functions:
   * `filename(model)`: filename of processed line